splewis/csgo-pug-setup/README.md

 - ``pugsetup_teamlocker``: blocks players from joining full teams when a game is live
 - ``pugsetup_autosetup``: automatically sets up a game when a player connects so nobody has to type .setup
 - ``pugsetup_hostname``: adds some tags to the server hostname depending on the pug status, examples: "[LIVE]" and "[NEED 3]"
+- ``pugsetup_rwsbalancer``: implements a simple rws calculation (stored via clientprefs) and balances team accordingly when using manual/random teams

 Most of these create a cfg file in ``cfg/sourcemod/pugsetup``you can tweak.